Stencyl/stencylpedia/chapter-9/scaling.md

 It forces the game to max out at 2x resolution, even on tablets and smartphones where a higher resolution could be used.
 With most device resolutions trending well past the 2x point now, we think this isn't all that useful and may remove it in the future.

 #### What does Tablet-Only mode do?
 Tablet-only mode is useful for tablet-only games.
-You still must import your graphics at 4x, but we’ll omit the inapplicable (1x) sets from the app at publication time to save you a little bit of space.
+You still must import your graphics at 4x, but we'll omit the inapplicable (1x) sets from the app at publication time to save you a little bit of space.